sushanthvk02/court-case-predictor/README.md

 If you want to build the cases.json from the raw data files, follow the instructions in the following section.

 ## Build Cases.json from Datasets
-1. Download the cases.zip from walkerdb dataset [here](https://github.com/walkerdb/supreme_court_transcripts/releases) and the justice.csv from the Kaggle dataset [here](https://www.kaggle.com/datasets/deepcontractor/supreme-court-judgment-prediction).
+1. Download the release from walkerdb dataset [here](https://github.com/walkerdb/supreme_court_transcripts/releases) and the justice.csv from the Kaggle dataset [here](https://www.kaggle.com/datasets/deepcontractor/supreme-court-judgment-prediction).
+2. Unzip the walkerdb archive and navigate to supreme_court_transcripts/oyez/.
+3. Copy the cases folder to the data directory.
-2. Place the unzipped files in the data directory.
+4. Place the justice.csv in the data directory.
-3. Run collect_data.py to create a new cases.json file.
+5. Run collect_data.py to create a new cases.json file.

 ## File Descriptions (somewhat redundant with report)